 Sunshine Travel made a few calls, and have assured us that for $37 each they will have us a visa extension by Friday morning, with no penalty for our visa expiring, since the expiry date was on a weekend.
 We’ll believe it when we see it.

-Before we could apply, we had to get a letter from the hotel confirming our names, passport details, and that we are in fact staying there.
+Before we could apply for our visa extensions, we had to get a letter from the hotel confirming our names, passport details, and that we are in fact staying there.

 While waiting in the lobby for the staff to complete this task, we noticed a commotion outside.
 Across the street an ambulance had pulled up.
 Everyone in the street stopped what they were doing to see what would happen next.